OWASP/owasp-summit-2017/Outcomes/Security-Crowdsourcing/Responsible-disclosure.md

 ### Synopsis and Takeways

-- **Level one** consists of
+#### Level one
   - Creating an email address for communication (vulnerability report submissions)
   - Designated Person for the response
   - Publishing the contact details for responsible disclosure (social channels or through the web page)

 - **Level two** consists of
    - Rewards or kudos awarded for valid submissions